General Service Information

 |Before – Solar Innovations, Inc.||After – Solar Innovations, Inc.|

 Service of a Solar Innovations, Inc. Unit

 As one of the largest custom manufacturers of residential and commercial glazed products, Solar Innovations, Inc. has the technology and innovative design capability to help restore most existing structures made by other manufacturers.
-Many manufacturers of the past are no longer in business so purchasing replacement parts through those companies is not an option.
-Solar Innovations, Inc. stocks many items from various systems and even if we do not have a part in stock we will work with you to locate one or design a new piece.
-At times repair is not an option when the unit is beyond assistance.
-At this point Solar Innovations, Inc. also offers replacement units.
+Many manufacturers are no longer in business, so purchasing replacement parts through those companies is not an option.
+Solar Innovations, Inc. stocks many items from various systems, and even if we do not have a part in stock, we will work with you to locate one or design a new piece.
+Solar Innovations, Inc. also offers replacement units,because sometimes repair is not an option.
 Our experienced team members will help you evaluate your situation and determine the most effective options for repair or replacement of any existing structure or design element.

-If you ever experience and issue with a product bought through Solar Innovations, Inc. we offer servicing.
-A site visit is not always necessary; discussing your problem with an employee may provide you with the needed solution.
-Whether it is a broken window pane, hardware replacement, replacement sill, or door adjustment, our team will assist in fixing your unit.
+We offer servicing if you ever experience an issue with a Solar Innovations, Inc. product.
+A site visit is not always necessary; discussing your problem with an employee may provide you with the solution.
+Our team will assist in fixing your unit whether it is a broken window pane, hardware replacement, replacement sill, or door adjustment.

-During a Solar Innovations, Inc.’s service call, any glass we replace will be properly set with GE Silpruf sealant and a surface preparation of isopropyl alcohol to ensure a strong contact seal is achieved.
+Any glass we replace will be properly set with GE Silpruf sealant and a surface preparation of isopropyl alcohol to achieve a strong contact seal during a Solar Innovations, Inc. service call.

-Solar Innovations, Inc. installation and service teams are capable of assessing service needs beyond simple glass replacement.
+Solar Innovations, Inc.’s installation and service teams are also capable of assessing service needs beyond simple glass replacement.